The PowerShell equivalent of tracert

 Ever wonder what all that data traveling back and forth across the internet looks like?
 Or how about that email titled "Re: Re: Fwd: Fwd: Re: Fwd: Fwd: Fwd: Funny cat video!" actually getting from your dad's computer at The Villages in Florida, all the way to your smartphone's spam folder?
 Well, you're in luck.
-In today's "PowerShell Equivalent" blog post, we're covering a network utility that allows you to trace all that precious data as it travels the interwebs.
+We're covering a network utility that allows you to trace all that precious data as it travels the interwebs.

 Tracert